dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SNIPPET_HOTKEY_CACHING_FIX_20250202.md

     }
     catch
     {
-        // Silent failure ¡æ completion shows phrases only (from PhraseCache) }
+        // Silent failure ï¿½ï¿½ completion shows phrases only (from PhraseCache) }
 });
 ```